Northrise University: Northrise Farms

 Northrise Farms is a wholly owned agricultural unit of Northrise University.
 The farm provides farm produce for the NU community and the general public.
 Ultimately, the farm will contribute towards reducing the operating costs of the university, thereby providing an opportunity for students from poor families to attend Northrise University at affordable fees.
 The farm also provides employment to the community.
 The establishment of Northrise Farms serves as a foundation for the commencement of the Faculty of Agriculture at Northrise University.

 The farm provides food for students and staff.

-The farm’s rich soil and high water table, as well as the region’s ideal climate, make it a solid foundation for a future Agricultural program.
-Through its strategic partnership with California Polytechnic State University, San Luis Obispo, Northrise will provide training to equip students for farming employment.
+The farm’s soil and high water table, as well as the region’s climate, are intended to support a future Agricultural program.
+Through its partnership with California Polytechnic State University, San Luis Obispo, Northrise will provide training to equip students for farming employment.
 The farm will serve as a working model and consulting center for Zambians looking to establish their own farms.